 - Married domestic taxpayers, filing separately – See single domestic taxpayers.

-If you need help understanding how the new FBAR due date affects you, or if you have any questions about your obligation to file Form 8938, call CPA Ted Kleinman at (800) 810-9312 for a free and private tax consultation.
+If you need help understanding how the new FBAR due date affects you, or if you have any questions about your obligation to file Form 8938, call CPA Ted Kleinman at (541) 923-0903 for a private tax consultation.